paragonie/certainty/README.md

 When we are satisfied with a stable `v1` release, you should drop the `^0|` part of your version constraints.

-Certainty will keep certificates up to date via `RemoteFetch`, so using a stable API is fine.
+Certainty will keep certificates up to date via `RemoteFetch`, so you don't need to update Certainty library just to get fresh CA-Cert bundless.
+Update only for bugfixes (especially security fixes) and new features.

+### Non-Supported Use Case:

-If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md) (which is strongly recommended thst you do), then you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.
+If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md) (which is strongly recommended thst you do, and we only provide support for systems that *do*), then you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.
 If a major CA gets compromised and their certificates are revoked, you don't want to continue trusting these certificates.

 Furthermore, in the event of avoiding `RemoteFetch`, you should be running `composer update` at least once per week to prevent stale CA-Cert files from causing issues.